2tzz/CodeFest-Datathon/README.md

-# RootCode Urban Challenge – CodeFest Datathon 2025
+# RootCode Challenge – CodeFest Datathon 2025

 ##  Introduction
-The Datathon-Urban Challenge is part of **SLIIT CodeFest  2025**, hosted by **RootCode**, focusing on enhancing communication between the public and urban authorities.
+The Datathon is part of **SLIIT CodeFest  2025**, hosted by **RootCode**, focusing on enhancing communication between the public and urban authorities.
 The goal is to create a **citizen-driven platform** that allows people to report urban issues — such as potholes, illegal parking, vandalism, or littering — simply by uploading an image.

 Your system must: